Feature info

 Custom HTML templates

-You can specify a custom HTML template for displaying the feature rather than the default table view by using the qwc-feature-info-service and providing the template in the featureInfo service configuration in tenantConfig.json, either inline or as a path:
+Alternatively, you can specify the template in the featureInfo service configuration in tenantConfig.json, either inline or as a path:

 {